-Prerequisite: Need Beginning Drawing
+Prerequisite: Successful completion of Beginning Drawing

 Students learn to use a variety of drawing medias and develop an understanding of their uses and techniques.
-The focus of this class will be on observational drawing, compositional strategies while working with a still life set-up, and drawing the human figure will also be introduced.
+The focus of this class will be on observational drawing, compositional strategies while working with a still life set-up.
 Drawing assignments will incorporate both black and white, along with color studies.